7 Essential Tips for Handling Telephone Objections

-At first hint of a call not going to plan, sales people often start defending or emphasising their company.
+At the first hint of a call not going to plan, salespeople often start defending or emphasizing their company.
 They default to over-pitching their product features when a buyer hits them with an objection.
 They forget that the buyer may have an entrenched view and there is no point pushing against a closed door.
 Telemarketers need to get the buyer to leave it ajar for them.

 Allowing oneself time to think is a good thing.
 A pause and a hmm or a “that’s interesting” demonstrates how the caller is taking the prospect’s objection seriously.

 Once again, following this with good open questions (and sometimes specific closed questions to further qualify, will unearth what’s really behind the initial objection and hopefully hold the door open for opportunities.

 The better the questions and clarification in the earlier part of the discussion and after the initial objection, the more likely rapport will have been established and the better your ability to handle and respond.
 When you’re ready, you can use an objection-handling method that you believe will work best for the specific objection.
 We will cover specific objection-handling techniques in a future blog.
 Sometimes you can challenge the objection head-on e.g. “it’s interesting that you feel we’re expensive when most of our customers tell us we’re really well priced against competition….”
 Sometimes you can reposition the objection in the context of some other factor within the discussion e.g. “I understand your point about price being a factor.
 In terms of durability, what level of quality are you looking for?”